pabloelcolombiano/cake-dm/README.md

 ## Introduction

-As your CakePHP grows, the respective size of your Controller, Model and Template folders increases.
+As your CakePHP grows, the respective sizes of your Controller, Model and Template folders increase.

 Your *src/Template/Element* folder has probably become a mess too, if you haven't split it in several sub-folders.